-- a) Lab Assignments 50% - i) The Lab Assignment section includes, but is not limited to, hands on assignments, lab tests lab task sheets and daily lab grades. - ii) Point deduction from lab: - (1) Late or not showing up for the end of semester clean-up will result in forfeit of all lab points. - (2) Leaving a lab project partially disassembled, leaving out parts, or not turning in complete work order results in a zero on that assignment. - (3) Damaging lab projects will result in a deducted grade for projects as follows: - (a) Damaged, but repaired correctly -5 points - (b) Damaged, required part replacement -10 points - (c) Damaged, not repairable -50 points - (d) Damaged, abandoned -100 points - (4) Absences will result in a zero lab grade for each day you are absent. - iii) Note: When you apply for a signature on an assignment, you will be randomly, verbally, quizzed on your knowledge of the project, procedures, etc. Inability to answer questions will result in an incomplete until you comply with the research assigned at that moment. - b) Tests 25% - i) Midterm tests cover several sections of related materials.
+- a) Lab Assignments 50% - i) The Lab Assignment section includes, but is not limited to, hands on assignments, lab tests lab task sheets and daily lab grades. - ii) Point deduction from lab: - (1) Late or not showing up for the end of semester clean-up will result in forfeit of all lab points. - (2) Leaving a lab project partially disassembled, leaving out parts, or not turning in complete work order results in a zero on that assignment. - iii) Damaging lab projects, even if it is someone else's project, will result in a deducted grade for projects as follows: - (a) Damaged, but repaired correctly -5 points - (b) Damaged, required part replacement -10 points - (c) Damaged, not repairable -50 points - (d) Damaged, abandoned -100 points - (2) Absences will result in a zero-lab grade for each day you are absent. - (3) Taking far longer on a lab project than necessary by not staying on task or working diligently and continuously on a module may result in a zero grade on that assignment. - iv) Note: When you apply for a signature on an assignment, you will be randomly, verbally, quizzed on your knowledge of the project, procedures, etc. Inability to answer questions will result in an incomplete until you comply with the research assigned at that moment. - b) Tests 25% - i) Midterm tests cover several sections of related materials.
 Absence on test days results in a zero grade. - c) Homework: Quizzes, Book Assignments, Worksheets, etc. 20% - i) Daily reading assignments, workbook assignments and Blackboard quizzes are designed help you learn the material more efficiently and prepare you to participate in class.
-You are expected to show your work through the assignments under Homework. - d) Attendance 5% - i) Showing up is a major factor in your success as a technician and your ability to get and keep a job.
+You are expected to show your work through the assignments under Homework. - d) Attendance 5%

+- i) Showing up is a major factor in your success as a technician and your ability to get and keep a job.
 Showing up on time and staying the whole time will result in a 100 for the day.
 Late arrival, returning late from break or disappearing for significant amounts of class time will result in a Tardy, creating a 50 for the day.
 No show results in a 0 for the day.
-In the case of an emergency or illness, timely notification of the situation (I don't need details), and as applicable a doctor's note, can adjust those grades.

-e) Grade Levels: There are four levels of attainable grades in the diesel technology program.
-The levels are A - (90 and above); B - (80-89); C - (70-79); F - (69 and below).
+In the case of an emergency or illness, timely notification of the situation (I don't need details), and as applicable a doctor's note, can adjust those grades. - e) Grade Levels: There are four levels of attainable grades in the diesel technology program.
+The levels are A (90 and above); B (80-89); C (70-79); F (69 and below).
 This grading policy follows industry standards used in certification testing.